PierreExeter/WidowX-reacher/README.md

 # WidowX reacher
 Training the WidowX robotic arm to reach a target position with reinforcement learning.
-The Gym environment is adapted from [Replab](https://github.com/bhyang/replab).
+The Gym environments are adapted from [Replab](https://github.com/bhyang/replab).

+'widowx_reach-v0'   # environment for the physical arm and the Pybullet simulation 'widowx_reach-v1'   # environment only for the Pybullet simulation 'widowx_reach-v2'   # environment only for the physical arm

 ## Installation

+Install ROS
+(tested on ROS Melodic and Ubuntu 18.04)

 ```bash
 conda env create -f environment.yml